 Coaction Institute is focused on advancing two priority initiatives:

-• the creation of a replicable interdisciplinary model for education in the social determinants of health, and
+- the creation of a replicable interdisciplinary model for education in the social determinants of health

 Contact us to learn how our decades of experience might help further your efforts to improve the health of your community.
 We can help you integrate authentic multi-level, outcomes-focused community engagement strategies into your planning, implementation, and evaluation activities.
 Our team has experience working with hospitals, clinics, health & human service agencies, research institutes, community-based organizations and neighborhood groups in the U.S., Central & South America.